Posts by Mark Graham

 Reconsidering the Role of the Digital in Global Production Networks (new paper)

 Chris Foster and I have a new publication that will be coming out in Global Networks: Foster, C. and Graham, M. 2016.
 Reconsidering the Role of the Digital in Global Production Networks.
 Global Networks.
 DOI: 10.1111/glob.12142 (pre-publication version here).
-Abstract: Global production networks (GPN) has become a key framework in conceptualising linkages, power and structure… Read More »
+Abstract: Global production networks (GPN) has become a key framework in conceptualising linkages, power and structure… Read More: Reconsidering the Role of the Digital in Global Production Networks… »